AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 - We do an unnecessary stack check on entry to this function
 - Sp should be bumped before the stack check (but we need this fishy code due to ncg spilling before the check)
-- The `R1` assignment is silly (although that's my fault; I should probably fix up the offending patch)
 - Sp is getting bumped too much, and then being adjusted back down again